vasily-kartashov/multivariate-c2/README.md

 | tensorinterp (time)      | 0.26 | 0.25 | 0.26 | 0.4070 | 1.31109 |
 | interp2 (max error)      | 4.04 | 1.20 | 0.36 | 0.0216 | 0.00553 |
 | tensorinterp (max error) | 3.55 | 0.98 | 0.25 | 0.0124 | 0.00292 |

+All in all on average 10-fold acceleration with half the errors.
+Other functions produce similar results.